Federal Verification Process

 What if I and/or my parent(s) am/are required to provide tax information?

 We highly recommend that you use the IRS Data Retrieval Tool through the FAFSA if you are eligible.
 Please refer to the eligibility requirements here.
 This tool allows you and/or your parent(s) to request and retrieve income and tax data directly from the IRS.
 If you have not submitted your FAFSA, you and/or your parent will be able to use this process during the initial filing.
-If you have already completed the FAFSA, you and/or your parent(s) may go back and utilize the IRS Data Retrieval Tool by making a correction to your FAFSA.
+If you have already completed the FAFSA, you and/or your parent(s) may go back and utilize the IRS Data Retrieval Tool by making a correction to your FAFSA through the following process.

-If you and/or your parent is ineligible or unable to utilize the IRS Data Retrieval Tool then you and/or your parent may provide a copy of one of the following:
+If you and/or your parent are ineligible or unable to utilize the IRS Data Retrieval Tool then you and/or your parent may provide a copy of one of the following:

-- Signed copy of the federal tax return form (and Schedule C, if applicable) that was submitted to the IRS and separate W-2 forms OR
+- Signed copy of the federal tax return form (including Schedules 1, 2, 3 and Schedule C, if applicable) that was submitted to the IRS and separate W-2 forms OR

 - Copy of the IRS Tax Return Transcript and separate W-2 forms.